Protecting your Assets: IP Protection – essential to protect your business and your customers

 Fig. 4 Wizard to configure version number checking to avoid an attack based on an older firmware version

 How to protect intellectual property is an increasing concern for many companies, being the core of the business assets.
 Embedded application work and development are often considered critical investments and might comprise several man years of resources and efforts before any product launch.
-Companies can easily increase the protection of their investments significantly with C-Trust, by implementing foundation security measures such as signing and encrypting the codebase and with anti-rollback policies to avoid firmware downgrade.
+Companies can easily increase the protection of their investments significantly with IAR Embedded Trust, by implementing foundation security measures such as signing and encrypting the codebase and with anti-rollback policies to avoid firmware downgrade.